How to get them, how to use them and where to use them…

 Testimonials = credibility.
 Let your customers sell for you!

 This is something I suggest clients build into their standard processes.

 There are a few little hacks you can use like building the question into your email signature, having a pre-written email that you send out to them when the work is complete or doing the questionnaire style approach once a month, that I mentioned earlier in this blog.
 Although many will give you reviews for nothing – it’s always good to have an incentive.
 People are busy… give them a reason!

 A lot of the marketing tips, tricks and techniques I like to share with my connections are just habits you need to train and remember to keep doing.

 Whenever you get a nice email with some kind words; That is the perfect opportunity to go back to them and ask if you can use what they’ve said as a testimonial and see if they want to add anything to it.
 9 out of 10 people will give you the nod to do so, especially if you respond quickly to their email as they will still be in ‘complimentary mode.’

-If you'd like to view some of my testimonials, click here.
+If you’d like to view some of our testimonials, click here.